marriaga158/marriaga158/README.md

 all I do is make discord bots then stop once things get hard

-currently a software development intern at iCIMS
+was a software developer intern at iCIMS

 best place to reach me is on twitter at @marriaga158